Jonathan Crowe

 Jonathan George Crowe (born 1979) is an Australian legal philosopher.
-He is Professor of Law at Bond University.
+He is Head of School and Dean of the School of Law and Justice at the University of Southern Queensland.
 Crowe is recognised internationally for his work on legal philosophy, ethics and public law.
 He is a proponent of natural law theory in jurisprudence and ethics.
 He is known in Australia for his advocacy on behalf of survivors of sexual violence.

 Career

-Crowe commenced his academic career at the University of Queensland, before taking up a full professorship at Bond University.
+Crowe commenced his academic career at the University of Queensland, before taking up a full professorship at Bond University and later the deanship at the University of Southern Queensland.
 He has held visiting positions at the University of Texas at Austin and Georgetown University.
 He holds a PhD in law and philosophy from the University of Queensland.

 Crowe is an Honorary Life Member of the Australasian Society of Legal Philosophy, having served as its president from 2014 to 2018 (succeeding Jeffrey Goldsworthy).
 He is also a former President of the Australian Dispute Resolution Research Network.
 He co-edits the Journal of Legal Philosophy with Raff Donelson and Hillary Nye.